Social Emotional Learning

 Prevention of substance misuse before it becomes a concern is arguably our best solution in stopping the impacts of substance use disorder.
 Many communities address this broad topic area of “prevention” in schools and other youth-based forums.
 When offering prevention education, it is important that we offer evidence-based prevention programming.
 An evidence-based prevention program is a program that has been proven through unbiased research to lead to positive results.
 If we can provide consistent evidence-based prevention programming across communities, data has shown measurable results in reducing the impact of substance misuse and abuse.

-Throughout our seven communities, PPPNM has been advocating for and supporting new SEL programming within the public school systems.
+Throughout our seven communities, PPPNM has been advocating for and supporting new Social Emotional Learning programming within the public school systems.
 Some of the programs we have supported within the past few years include Wayfinder, Second Step, Aperture Education.

 We have also sponsored teacher and parent trainings from Pathways to Restorative Communities, which is an organization that provides tools to build meaningful relationships and address conflict in generative and trust-building ways.